kubernetes/enhancements/keps/sig-network/4969-cluster-domain-pod-api/README.md

 Currently, there is no way for cluster workloads to query for this domain name, leaving them to either use relative domain names or configure it manually.
+Even the apiserver doesn't know the correct value, only each individual kubelet (and the DNS server).

 This KEP proposes adding a new field into the Pod's status with their cluster domain suffix.